boba1l0s2k9/condvar/README.md

 domain" license, or more properly said: a declaration of my affirmative intent to waive the rights normally reserved under copyright law.
-You're free to copy, modify, sell for profit, etc, without any need to contact me, give me attribution, reproduce the license text, etc.  See [COPYING][] for the full license text.
+You're free to copy, modify, sell for profit, etc, without any need to contact me, give me attribution, reproduce the license text, etc.  See [LICENSE][] for the full license text.

 [AE]: http://search.cpan.org/~mlehmann/AnyEvent-7.05/lib/AnyEvent.pm